takomachan/umu/README.md

 #### Operation to interval object

-Interval object is kind of collection that same to List object
+Like lists, intervals are a type of collection called morphs, so they can respond to the same messages as lists.

 ```
 umu:1> [1 ..
 10].to-list